-Here you'll find free tips on tracking dog training, and a great history on human tracking and how bloodhound tracking was started.
+Here you'll find tips on tracking dog training, and a quick history on human tracking and how bloodhound tracking was started.

 Let's start with a little history... bloodhounds were the first man trackers, used not for sport (like today), but out of necessity to stop raiders from pillaging towns and villages in Europe.